Devs2Rios/studyNotes/lalo/003-express/content/express.md

 -   `GET` - The GET method is used by web applications to retrieve data from a server.

     -   The `GET` method is typically used for retrieving information, such as web pages, images, videos, and other resources, from a server
-    -   It is a simple and widely used method for accessing data on the internet
+    -   It is used to access data on the Internet

         ```JS
         // GET data form a database